awsdocs/amazon-sagemaker-developer-guide/doc_source/model-registry-deploy-history.md

 # View the Deployment History of a Model<a name="model-registry-deploy-history"></a>

-View the deployments for a model version SageMaker Studio by opening the tab for that model version\.
+View the deployments for a model version Amazon SageMaker Studio by opening the tab for that model version\.

 **View the deployment history for a model version**